Mike Dunleavy (politician): George Floyd

 In May 2020, after the murder of George Floyd, Dunleavy called the act "horrific" and thanked Alaskans for their peaceful protests.
 "People absolutely have the right to protest: This is America", Dunleavy said.
 "What occurred in Minneapolis when Mr. Floyd was killed in that police action, we all know is terrible."
 But Dunleavy expressed concern that the protests in Alaska could spread COVID-19, noting that any events that combine people being in close proximity with singing and shouting can spread the virus.
 He emphasized advice from state officials that people at gatherings wear face masks or stay at least 6 to 10 feet away from others.

 Second Amendment

 Dunleavy advocated for Alaskans' Second Amendment right to bear arms while campaigning and during his tenure.
-He was endorsed by the National Rifle Association in 2018 and 2022.
+He was endorsed by the NRA Political Victory Fund in 2018 and 2022.

 In 2022, Dunleavy applauded a Supreme Court decision that struck down New York's firearm licensing policy as unconstitutional, calling it a significant win for the Second Amendment and law-abiding Americans.

 In 2023, he supported and signed into law House Bill 61, a bill to block state and local officials from closing gun stores during disasters declared by the governor unless such closures apply to all other businesses.
 This marked the first major pro-Second Amendment legislation passed in Alaska.
 "This bill reflects the constitutional right Alaskans have to keep and bear arms by protecting access to both firearms and ammunition when Alaskans need it the most", Dunleavy said.